 ASK ask ask questions.
 There are so many answers out there.
 NO reason to reinvent the wheel

-What are your absolute favourite products or resources that you can’t live without in your business?
+What are your absolute favorite products or resources that you can’t live without in your business?

 I love my Treo, so I can check emails without being in the office.
 Earnware.com is our web-based business center that I can’t live without.
 I get my emails, phone, fax, and my entire office virtually anywhere I can get an internet connection.
 Every work at home mom needs fast internet, Google to learn from, and a smartphone!

 How do you strive to achieve a work/life balance?